 - Step 3

-- Air Force: Community College of the Air Force (CCAF) transcript information can be found on the Coast Guard Institute Transcript
+- Community College of the Air Force (CCAF) transcript information can be found on the CCAF website.

 Please note: The American Council on Education does NOT consider the DD Form 2586 an official form and it is not used for evaluation purposes.
 This form is used for clarification purposes only.